COSCS340/PhoneGames/FINAL_REPORT.md

 	  - Michael - Game Development
 	  - Howard - Game Development
   - **Did all members contribute equally?
 Or was there one or two members who led the project?**
-    - Jerry led the project and doled out tasks and made sure everyone was working on what they were supposed to.
+    - Jerry led the project, doled out tasks, and made sure everyone was working on what they were supposed to.
 - **Did team member roles change or were they mostly static?**
   - About a week before the status report was due, we figured out that everyone was not great at parts of their role and we needed to switch them up
   - Our roles from the status report until the end: